-In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2016).
+In order to minimize costs and time requirements and maximize comparison with other moose demographic data, the habitat survey is flown concurrent with and using the same methods as the annual moose population survey (DelGiudice, 2017).
 The population survey uses a stratified random sampling technique with 3 strata based on expected moose density.
 The demographic data from the habitat survey are incorporated into the population survey results through the use of a permanent 4th stratum.

 Habitat survey plots were located across moose range in northeastern Minnesota (Figure 1.)
 All survey plots were rectangular (5 x 2.67 mi.) and 8,544 acres in size.
-The survey was flown using 2 DNR Bell Jet Ranger (OH-58) helicopters.
+The 2017 survey was flown using a DNR operated Bell Jet Ranger (OH-58) and a MD500E helicopter.
 The program DNRSurvey, on Toughbook® tablet style computers, was used to record survey data.
-Visibility bias was considered using a sightability model to account for visual obstruction

-(Giudice et al. 2012).
+Visibility bias was considered using a sightability model to account for visual obstruction (Giudice et al. 2012).
 Visual obstruction was defined as the proportion of screening cover within four animal lengths (approx. 30 ft radius circle) of the first animal seen as measured from the location and angle of the initial sighting.
 If more than 1 moose was observed at a location, visual obstruction was based on the first moose sighted.
-A linear logistic regression equation (the sightability model; Giudice et al. 2012) was used to estimate the mean probability of detection for each moose-group observation given their visual obstruction reading, and then moose counts were adjusted for sampling and sightability (via a Horvitz-Thompson type estimator) and summed by stratum to obtain stratum-specific estimates.
+A linear logistic regression equation (the sightability model; Giudice et al. 2012) was used to estimate the mean probability of detection for each moose-group observation given their visual obstruction reading, and then moose counts were adjusted for sampling and sightability (via a Horvitz-Thompson type estimator) and summed by stratum to obtain stratum-specific estimates of abundance.
+An estimate of total abundance was computed by summing stratum-specific estimates.
 Detection is a random process (similar to flipping a coin), and therefore adjusted counts will be more reliable as sample size increases (e.g., at the stratum level).
 Thus, the interpretation of adjusted counts at the plot level should be viewed as index of abundance, and may be best suited for tracking changes to a plot's visual obstruction levels as a result of vegetation changes over time.